 Highlight: There’s an epic blowhole in Punta Suarez that you can’t miss!

-I had the opportunity to dive here at a fascinating site called the “Devil’s Crown”, it’s an underwater volcanic cone with schools of fish, sea turtles, sharks and sea lions, and many exquisite coral formations.
+I had the opportunity to dive at a fascinating site called the “Devil’s Crown”, it’s an underwater volcanic cone with schools of fish, sea turtles, sharks and sea lions, and many epic coral formations.